JasperFx/marten/docs/documents/multi-tenancy.md

 ### Tenancy Through Policies

-Tenancy can be configured through Document Policies, accesible via `StoreOptions.Policies`.
+Tenancy can be configured through Document Policies, accessible via `StoreOptions.Policies`.
 The following sample demonstrates setting the default tenancy to `TenancyStyle.Conjoined` for all documents.

 <!-- snippet: sample_tenancy-configure-through-policy -->
 <a id='snippet-sample_tenancy-configure-through-policy'></a>